waimea-Ben/200Assesment/docs/Development.md

 ![iteration 4](images/i4.png)

-mainly in adding a better looking list with smoothed bars and a drop down at the edge to ,ove the items around froms section to section as well as to delete them
+mainly in adding a better looking list with smoothed bars and a drop down at the edge to ,ove the items around forms section to section as well as to delete them

 ![Consulataions layout](images/con_planner2.png)
 ![iteration 5](images/i5.png)